Size Matters: Your Best Big and Small Photography

 This tiny guy paid a visit to Sheri Sanders’ backyard in Elkford, B.C.
-It was a quarter of an inch long and only landed for an instant, but Sheri managed to capture the bug in all its glory.
+It was a quarter of an inch long and only landed for an instant, but Sheri managed to capture the bright green bug in all its glory.
 The result is like something out of National Geographic!

-MacDonald Cameron of Bow Island, Ab. writes: “The majestic Rocky Mountains seem to dwarf the Parks Canada red chairs.
+MacDonald Cameron of Bow Island, Alberta, writes: “The majestic Rocky Mountains seem to dwarf the Parks Canada red chairs.
 This was a very cold morning last December, on top of Tunnel Mountain in Banff.”
 Thanks for sharing, MacDonald!